Less than full-time trainees' pay explained

 A fixed sum, set out in the NHSE pay circular, paid pro-rata to LTFT trainees according to your agreed LTFT working percentage.
 This sum is not taken into account in the calculation of any other allowances or enhancements.

-Please see 'London weighting' in section 6 of the junior doctors’ handbook to find out if your area qualifies.
+Please see 'London weighting' in section 6 of the resident doctors’ handbook to find out if your area qualifies.

 How to work out your London weighting